MyNameIsTrez/Programming-Ideas/README.md

 # Programming-Ideas

-A place for me to write down ideas to figure out if I want to develop them further in their own repository.
+A place for me to write down ideas so I can figure out if I want to develop them further in their own repository.